 *Update: the 2019 UK general election gave the Conservatives a large majority, so staying in was out.
 Harmony could now only be achieved by keeping as close as possible to the single market.
 Premier Boris Johnson, no Brexit idealogue (he flipped to Brexit in 2015 for reasons of personal advancement), might do that.

-In which, as a remain voter who thinks the leave result should be respected, I detail the metrocentric liberal elite’s arrogant dismissal of white working-class leave voters’ concerns about unrestricted mass immigration from poor east European countries as ignorant, provincial racism.
+In which, although a remain voter, I detail the metrocentric liberal elite’s arrogant and disastrous dismissal of white working-class leave voters’ concerns about unrestricted mass immigration from poor East European countries as ignorant, provincial racism.

 In the UK in 2016 we were facing a referendum on membership of the EU.
 Disturbing reports about the high number of rough sleepers in London could be seen to have made a good case for the UK leaving.